Inside: Halloween Party Ideas for Teens (Fun Activities + Food)

 Teen Halloween Party Decorations

-- Fog: Create instant fog by placing dry ice in a good-sized container with warm water.
-Set the container out of the way on the floor next to a wall.
+- Fog: Put some dry ice in a large container and fill it with hot water for instant fog.
+Put the container in an out-of-the-way spot on the floor next to a wall.

 Halloween Party Activities for Teens